Perth Wildcats: 1990: First Championship

-After 1988 and 1989 both resulted in losses to the North Melbourne Giants in the Semi-finals, the most exciting chapter in Wildcats history came in 1990 as prominent West Australian businessman Kerry Stokes became co-owner of the franchise and decided to raise the team's profile to incredible heights by moving the home court to the iconic 8,000-seat Perth Entertainment Centre.
+1988 and 1989 both resulted in losses to the North Melbourne Giants in the Semi-finals.
+In 1990 West Australian businessman Kerry Stokes became co-owner of the franchise and decided to move the home court to the 8,000-seat Perth Entertainment Centre.

 After retiring as a player following the 1989 season, Cal Bruton became the Wildcats' general manager in 1990.
 Eager for the team to win its first NBL Championship, Bruton embarked on an active recruiting campaign during the off-season; a recruiting campaign that saw the introduction of a player that is regularly referred to as the Wildcats' greatest: Ricky 'Amazing' Grace.
 Grace teamed-up with Mike Ellis to create a dominating backcourt.
 The 1990 season began with turmoil as coach Alan Black was controversially fired after only two games, and was replaced by Cal Bruton.
 Despite the shaky start to the season, the Wildcats recovered to finish in fifth place with a 17–9 record.
 Entering the finals as underdogs, the Wildcats swept the Melbourne Tigers in the Elimination Finals and got their revenge over the North Melbourne Giants with a 2–1 victory in the Semi-finals to again face the Brisbane Bullets in their second Grand Final appearance.

 Tens of thousands of people across Western Australia tuned into the live coverage to watch the Wildcats triumph 112–106 in Game 1 of the Grand Final series in front of a sold-out Perth Entertainment Centre.
 Brisbane tied the series at 1–1 after winning Game 2 in convincing fashion at home, 106–90.
 In the deciding game also in Brisbane a few days later, the Wildcats blew the game wide open in the third quarter and were up by 20 points before the final term.
 They cruised to a 109–86 victory to claim their first NBL Championship.
 For his superb series, Grace was recognised as grand final MVP.
 Over the three games, Grace averaged 24.7 points per game.